-When designing your classes, it's important to make them easily reusable at the module level.
-This means the object itself must not under any circumstances store any application specific state and must be shareable between different applications.
+What's important about classes is that they encourage to be shared around on module level.
+In that case, the object itself must not under any circumstances store any application specific state and must be shareable between different application.

 The Extension Code